top of page

 The Mount, Somerset

-Located in the Somerset countryside is this elegant Grade II* Regency period stately home with 18 bedrooms, renovated for full venue hire for retreats, weddings, conferences and flexibly to be operated as a hotel.
+Located in the Somerset countryside this elegant Grade II* Regency period stately home with 18 bedrooms, was purchased for careful renovation as a destination hotel for retreats, weddings, corporate events, and flexibly to be operated as a traditional hotel.

-For the client, localism and energy efficiency were priorities, whilst working within the framework of creating a luxury experience.
-Through briefing workshops we defined what luxury means through this lens to develop a scheme around craft, provenance and ease, or as we like to call it, the unmeasurables.
+For the clients, supporting local small businesses and embedding energy efficiency strategies were priorities, whilst working within the framework of creating a elevated, luxury experience.
+Through briefing workshops we worked with the clients to define what luxury means before developing a scheme around craft, provenance, ease and comfort.
+The project ran alongside a separate application to extend the building to achieve the clients overall vision for the site, which sadly became unviable in consultation.

-Generous linen curtains quietly frame the sash windows and view, whilst other textiles feature a tactility of boucle, velvet and jacquard weaves.
+The images show a sample suite in a neutral canvas that provides a calming, restful space to unwind.
+Generous linen curtains quietly frame the sash windows and view across the hills, whilst other textiles layer in a comforting tactility with boucle, velvet and jacquard weaves.

-Items from the previous hotel site were reused and adapted, with selected antique pieces brought in with an appreciation for arts and craftsmanship.
-Local makers and crafters produced beautiful bespoke furniture pieces, such as a console table designed to suggest the presence of a absent fireplace, with a handmade oak leaf "over-mantle mirror" referencing the nearby Blackdown Hills AONB.
+Sustainable and circular approaches are implemented wherever possible.
+Items from the previous hotel site were reused and adapted, with selected antique pieces introduced.
+Local makers and craftspeople produced beautiful bespoke furniture pieces, such as a console table designed by us to suggest the presence of a absent fireplace, with a handmade oak leaf "over-mantle mirror" referencing the abundance of oaks in the nearby Blackdown Hills AONB.

 Technological comforts are quietly integrated, with a TV disguised as artwork, smart control cast iron radiators and motion sensor lighting lighting in the bathrooms.